 General guidelines for obtaining the basic cardiac windows

-The descending aorta is usually seen in some fashion below the left atrium in the PLAX view.
-There may be another vascular structure, the coronary sinus, which can be seen in the PLAX view right underneath the posterior mitral valve.
+The short axis descending aorta is usually seen below the left atrium in the PLAX.
+However, there may be another nearby vascular structure, the coronary sinus, which can be seen in the PLAX right underneath the posterior mitral valve.
 This is the vein that collects the venous blood from the myocardium and returns it to the RA.
 It runs on the posterior heart in between the atria and the ventricles.
-It enlarges when RA pressure is increased or in a congenital abnormality of the left part of the subclavian vein.
-A normal coronary sinus is usually < 1 cm in diameter.
+It enlarges when RA pressure is increased or in a congenital abnormality of the left subclavian vein.
+A normal coronary sinus is < 1 cm in diameter.
 Here is an enlarged coronary sinus (just below the posterior mitral valve annulus) in the PLAX.
 The patient has other abnormalities that we ignore for now.

 The apical4 probe and hand position can be thought of as a PSAX moved out to the apex.
-The most important error with this view is the failure to get lateral and caudal enough on the chest.
+The most important error with apical4 is failure to get lateral and caudal enough on the chest.
 This results in the probe being superior to the apex of the heart and the LV becomes more rounded in appearance instead of looking like a “bullet”.
 Always go out fully lateral and caudal until lung is seen and then gradually move medial and cephalad until the window comes into view.
-Notice the orientation of the probe in the parasternal views to get a clue to how horizontal or vertical the heart will lie in the apical window.
+An occasional patient needs to be turned toward supine to improve the apical view.

-The standard apical4 view seeks to have the septum vertical on the screen with the atria and ventricles full size with both leaflets of the AV valves visible.
-It does happen if a patient is large enough and not too thin or too fat, as in the following example of a middle-aged tall, athletic man.
+The standard apical4 seeks to have the septum vertical on the screen with the atria and ventricles full size with two leaflets of the mitral and tricuspid valves visible.
+This does happen occasionally, as in the following apical4.

-Unfortunately, this great view is often not possible and the probe is then adjusted to allow observation of different parts of the heart.
-A first common adjustment is the RV enhanced view.
-In this view, the probe is moved out lateral around the apex so the septum on the screen leans toward the RV.
-While part of the lateral side of the LV may not be visible, the RV, RA, and tricuspid valve may be better seen and the septum may be more clear because it is more perpendicular to the probe.
-This clip shows a good apical4 view being changed into an RV enhanced view.
+Unfortunately, this full view may not be possible, and the probe is then sequentially adjusted to allow observation of different parts of the heart.
+One adjustment is the RV enhanced view.
+In this view, the probe is moved out lateral and cephalad around the apex so the septum on the screen leans toward the RV.
+While part of the lateral side of the LV may disappear, the lateral RV may be better seen, and the interventricular septum may be more defined because it is more perpendicular to the ultrasound beam.
+This clip shows an RV-enhanced apical4.

 Two additional views are subtle modifications of the apical4.
 An important one is the apical 5 chamber (apical5) that brings the aortic valve and LV outflow tract into view.
-This view requires a slight, slow fanning of the probe so the cord goes down.
-This is usually the most important view for measuring the severity of aortic stenosis, as will be discussed in the Aortic Valve chapter.
-Particularly when assessing AS, we need the outflow track and aortic valve to be mostly vertical.
-Here is a good quality apical4 window being fanned to an apical5; the valve and outflow track are nicely vertical at the end.
+This view requires a slight, cephalad/anterior fanning of the probe so the cord goes down.
+This is usually the most important view for measuring the severity of aortic stenosis.
+Here is an apical5.

 The other modified apical4 view is called the apical coronary sinus view.
-Slowly fan the probe so the cord moves up until the atria start to disappear and then the horizontal coronary sinus entering the upper medial right atrium is seen.
-This first clip is of a normal heart in an RV enhanced and apical coronary sinus view.
-At the upper medial RA is the small coronary sinus.
+Slowly fan the probe caudad/posterior so the cord moves up until the atria start to disappear and then the horizontal coronary sinus entering the upper medial right atrium is seen.
+Here is a normal apical coronary sinus.

-Next is an apical coronary sinus view with an enlarged coronary sinus in a patient with chronic RA pressure and volume overload.
+Next is an enlarged coronary sinus in a patient with chronic RA pressure and volume overload.

-If the probe is rotated further counter-clockwise from the apical2 view, the apical 3 chamber view (apical3) will appear.
-This is often called the apical long axis view because it is the same cut through the heart as the PLAX (same probe orientation as the PLAX), but now the view is from the apex (the PLAX view gets tipped up).
-Here is an apical3 view (fair quality) in an aortic stenosis patient that showed the aortic valve and ascending aorta better than it had been seen in the parasternal window.
-The main utility of the apical3 is the possible better views of the aortic valve, ascending aorta, and mitral valve.
-The aortic and mitral valves are viewed more parallel to flow than with the PLAX view.
+If the probe is rotated another 45 degrees counterclockwise from the apical2, the apical 3 chamber (apical3) will appear.
+This is also called the apical long axis because it is the same cut through the heart as the PLAX (same probe orientation as the PLAX), but now the view is from the apex (the PLAX gets tipped up).
+Notice that the apical3 is a 90-degree rotation from the apical4 just as the PLAX is 90 degrees away from the PSAX.
+The aortic and mitral valves are viewed more parallel to flow with the apical3 than with the PLAX view.
 Here is a normal apical3.

 SUBCOSTAL (SUBXIPHOID) WINDOW

-The subcostal view is important in many patients.
-It is optimal to first try this while the patient remains in the left lateral position; don’t roll the patient back supine.
-The left lateral position increases the chance that the liver will be down below the costal margin, giving a sonic window, and the antrum of the stomach will be decompressed.
+The subcostal (SC) view is important in many patients.
+It is optimal to obtain this while the patient remains in the left lateral position, which increases the chance that the liver will be down below the costal margin, giving a sonic window, and the antrum of the stomach will be decompressed.
 Occasionally, the subcostal views are best when a patient stands.
 If no liver is seen at the top of the screen, have the patient take in a deep breath and hold it to bring the liver down.
-The patient’s body habitus determines whether the heart will appear mostly transverse (more obese) or is tipped (thinner patients).
-The subcostal window is particularly good for seeing pericardial effusions, but it can also be used to measure chamber sizes and wall thickness and to evaluate valves with CD.
-Here is an image of a subcostal view that best measured the increased free wall thickness of the RV in a patient with pulmonary hypertension.
+The heart may appear mostly transverse or may be tipped partly vertical.
+The standard SC is a SC4 and it looks like an apical4 turned sideways.